-Apparently, there are strict licencing regulations for running a guesthouse in Sabah, and there are strictly defined differences between a B&B and a Lodge (for example, a Lodge has to have a full-time tour-guide on the staff).
-It’s much more difficult and expensive to become a Lodge and, apparently, B&Bs aren’t allowed to print brochures or have a website.
+Apparently, there are strict licencing regulations for running a guesthouse in Sabah, and there are specific differences between a B&B and a Lodge (for example, a Lodge has to have a full-time tour-guide on the staff).
+It is more difficult and expensive for an operator to get registered as a Lodge and, apparently, B&Bs aren’t allowed to print brochures or have a website.
 RD Nature have aspirations to become a Lodge, but at this early stage of the business only qualify as a B&B. Hence no signage on the building, no website, etc. RB Nature B&B 010 941 8416 Mr Shabirin Arbe.

 I stayed here and was impressed.
 The only downside was that meals were a little expensive at 15MYR.
 But servings were big, and you can always walk into the village to look for something cheaper.
 Breakfast is included in the room-rates.
 They don’t have a boat for tours, but you can join-in with boat tours at Greenview next door.

-There has been a small mudslide under the road next and the road is no longer wide enough for cars to pass through.
+Continuing aloong the main road, there has been a mudslide under the road and it is no longer wide enough for cars.
 If you are driving/being driven North/West of here, you will be going on the gravel road around the back of town.
-The main road is no problem to walk on, though.
+The main road is OK to walk on, though.

-There’s a couple of hundred meters of empty space next (which when I visited, it was jam-packed with stalls for the monthly market (Friday night to Saturday lunchtime one day a month only).
+There is a couple of hundred meters of empty space next (when I visited, it was jam-packed with stalls for the monthly market (Friday night to Saturday lunchtime one day a month only).